Efficient Error-tolerant Search on Knowledge Graphs: Conclusions

-In this paper, we study the problem of error-tolerant exemplar queries on RDF graph.
-Unlike exemplar queries that supports only exact matching of the labels, our developed algorithms allow errors in query and data graph.
-Two filtering techniques (neighbourhood and path filtering) and two algorithms (EXED and WCED) are developed to handle edit operations as well as to facilitate the searching process.
-Through a comprehensive experimental evaluation on real and synthetic datasets, we show that our algorithms are both efficient and effective, outperforming existing algorithms.
-As a future work, we plan to efficiently support Top-k queries. \thebibliography#1{
+This paper studies the problem of error-tolerant exemplar queries on knowledge graphs.
+Unlike previous work that supports only exact matching of the labels, the algorithms we developed in this paper allow errors in both the query and the data graphs.
+We propose two filtering techniques, i.e., neighborhood-based pruning and path-based filtering, and two algorithms, i.e., EXED and WCED, in order to efficiently support the ETEQ queries.
+Moreover, we develop cost models for these algoritmhs, and we estimate and analyze their costs.
+Through a comprehensive experimental evaluation that employs real data, we demonstrate that our algorithms are both efficient and effective, outperforming existing approaches.